 While I love social media, I’d hate for postcards to die out.
-I always share my travels on my blog and on Youtube, but I always look forward to postcard shopping when I travel.
-It is easier to just snap a seflie or picture and upload it for everyone to see.
-When I was a kid, it was nice to come home and ask my friends if they got the one I send them.
+I always look forward to postcard shopping when I travel.
+It is easier to just snap a selfie or picture and upload it for everyone to see.
+When I was a kid, it was nice to come home and ask my friends if they got the one I sent them.
 If you’re letter box is full of bills and serious grown-up letters, it’s nice to get something to make you smile.

 On the trip I mentioned above, I visited Philadelphia, Baltimore, New York, Washington DC, and kinda-ish Newark.
 We flew in and out of Newark Liberty Airport and stayed in a hotel there but didn’t actually get to see New Jersey.